 Review our Tips for Searching to efficiently locate materials, including how to use the "Advanced Search" feature.

-If you cannot find what you're looking for in JACOB, you can borrow from the WRLC (Washington Research Library Consortium), place an Interlibrary Loan request, or suggest a purchase for the Law Library.
+If you cannot find what you're looking for in JACOB, you may borrow items from the WRLC (Washington Research Library Consortium), place an Interlibrary Loan request, or suggest a purchase for the Law Library.